cjquines/em7.io/README.md

 - use 2 spaces for tabs
 - write state/props documentation for all components
 - sort things alphabetically when it makes sense
+- push only if nothing is broken (preferred, but not necessary)

 ## todo